msapurva/Duration-and-Fare-Prediction-for-NYC-Cabs/README.md

-# About Project : Resurgence of NYC Yellow Cabs
+# About Project : Fare and Duration Estimation for NYC Yellow Cabs

 - This Project is for course IST 718: Big Data Analytics @ Syracuse University
 - Professor: Daniel Acuna <deacuna@syr.edu>